jlpteaching/comparch/modules/gem5/_posts/2000-03-01-assignment2.md

 ## Hints

 * Start early!
-There is a learning curve for gem5, so start early and ask questions on Discord and in discussion.
+There is a learning curve for gem5, so start early and ask questions on Campuswire and in discussion.
 * If you need help, come to office hours for the TA, or post your questions on Campuswire.